HowieDuhzit/.github/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Alignment with Project Goals**
-How does this feature align with our focus on AI Systems, 3D Pipeline Engineering, and Enterprise Architecture?
+How does this feature align with my focus on AI Systems, 3D Pipeline Engineering, and Enterprise Architecture?